 I’ve always had a soft spot for French synthpop since the early 80’s started with acts like Eli & Jacno, Les Rita Mitsouko, Mathématiques Modernes, Kas Product just to name a few.

-I kept follow it over the years and a young artist from Paris named Sidney Vallette really struck a chord in me since his debut seven years ago.
+I kept following it over the years and a young artist from Paris named Sidney Vallette really struck a chord in me since his debut seven years ago.

-With already three albums under his belt, he’s just release today the 4-track ‘Précipice’ EP as a preview of his forthcoming fourth full-length titled ‘Fight Back’ via Yuk-Fü Records.
+With already three albums under his belt, he’s just released today the 4-track ‘Précipice’ EP as a preview of his forthcoming fourth full-length titled ‘Fight Back’ via Yuk-Fü Records.